 When it comes to property or asset distribution for unmarried couples seeking a separation, the general rule of ‘equitable distribution’ for married couples doesn’t apply.
 However, the court will try to give a fair distribution of property between the parties involved.

 To get an idea of what the court considers when making an equitable distribution of property, take a look at some of the relevant factors below:

 Duration of the marriage;

 The economic circumstances of each spouse;

 Each spouse’s contribution to the couple’s marital property (including a spouse’s contribution as a homemaker); and

 Any other factors the court deems relevant.

 Our firm handles all areas of family law relating to children, child support and custody.
 Your situation and your case are important to us.
-For questions about your particular case, please call and schedule a free consultation with one of our attorneys.
+For questions about your particular case, please call and schedule a confidential consultation with one of our attorneys.